Small mammal

 Small mammals or micromammals are a subdivision of mammals based on their body mass and size.
 Different values have been used as the upper limit.
 The International Biological Programme has defined small mammals as species weighing up to 5 kg.
-Alternatively, the International Union for Conservation of Nature (IUCN) groups the orders of rodents, tree shrews and eulipotyphlans (insectovores) together under the term small mammals.
+Alternatively, the International Union for Conservation of Nature (IUCN) groups the orders of rodents, tree shrews and eulipotyphlans (insectivores) together under the term small mammals.

 A significant majority of mammal species falls into the category of small mammals.
 They are found in a great range of habitats and climate zones.

 Characteristics

 Many small mammals have a short livespan and high fertility rate, resulting in a comparatively high variability in genetic composition.
 Their size leads to a reduced energy need for movement, but a high energy requirement for maintaining body temperature.
 This results in a high rate of food intake, using a wide range food sources.
 Their small size, together with frequently nocturnal or crepuscular activity, provide some protection against predators.